 After Care Instructions The success of tongue tie or lip tie laser surgery is dependent upon post-procedure stretching.
-This mouth is an amazing organ that heals very quickly.
+The mouth is an amazing organ that heals very quickly.
 This can become a problem because reattachment of the frenum can occur if adequate stretching exercises are not completed.
-Quick and precise stretching creates the best results, stretches need not be forceful.
+"Intentional", quick and precise stretching creates the best results, stretches need not be forceful.

 Your lactation consultant is an amazing resource and is also vital to your success.
 Please follow up with a lactation coach after the laser procedure(s) are completed.